 Types of forms

-P Form – Most common form for those in regular employment situation and have resided in the Netherlands for the full year
+P Form – Most common form for those in a regular employment situation and have resided in the Netherlands for the full year

 M Form – For those who became a resident of the Netherlands sometime in the course of the year, and for those who used to live in the Netherlands but relocated within the same year.

-C Form – For those who do not live in the Netherlands but have Dutch sourced income
+C Form – For those who do not live in the Netherlands but have Dutch-sourced income

-W Form – For self employed residents
+W Form – For self-employed residents

 F Form – For relatives of a deceased person

-Important: The DigiD is an identity management platform which government agencies of the Netherlands can use to verify the identification of a Dutch resident.
+Important: The DigiD is an identity management platform that government agencies of the Netherlands can use to verify the identification of a Dutch resident.
 This is used for Tax and Customs Administration, Pension, and Dienst Uitvoering Onderwijs.
 It can take a few weeks to set this up, so whatever you do, do not leave this to the last minute.
 If you don’t have one already, request for it here.

 After submitting your tax return, you will receive a preliminary assessment from the tax authorities.
 This assessment will take between 6 to 12 weeks after the return has been submitted.
 When it comes to M Forms, it can take up to 24 weeks before an assessment is made.
 Once the tax authorities have checked the return, you will receive the final assessment along with the payment or refund information.

-Working through Abroad Experience
+Taxes while working through Abroad Experience Recruitment: